K2Joom/docs-matukio/new_event.md

 > Please note: You shouldn't generate more then 80-100 dates at once and you can always create new dates later.

+### Max.
+Participants

+Set the maximum number for participants for this event.
+After this number is reached you have to options:

+Either end the booking process for the event

+OR

+Allow booking on the wait-list (Payment processing is disabled for this, so no one gets charged for this).

+### Min.
+Participants

+This is used for the Auto confirmation cronjob in Matukio.
+If you set this to a certain amount and this is not reached X days before an event it is going to be automatically cancelled.

 ## Additional Tab

 In the additional section you complement the basic ones.
 You most probably want to fill some of them too, but they are not required for creating an event.